Skip to main content

 Communication Minor

-Learn to craft meaningful messages as you discover the tremendous impact of words.
+Learn to become a great storyteller as you discover the tremendous impact of communication in-person and on digital and social media.

 Learn the skills needed to communicate effectively with a minor in Communication.
 Gain a broad range of communication skills, and be prepared for both citizenship and your future career.